-Whether you’re venturing overseas or simply traveling across the States, trying drinks and foods that are a little out of your comfort zone is never a bad thing.
+Whether you’re venturing overseas or simply traveling across the States, trying drinks and foods that are a little out of your comfort zone is never a bad thing, you can go to different cities, beaches or places like the Akchour Waterfalls for a great trip.
 In fact, as July 4th is now well and truly behind us for another year, perhaps it’s time to ditch those familiar flavors and try something else.
+For Travel Master guides on how to take mini road trips like this on a budget, you can check out its official site.

 One of the best things about immersing yourself in a new culture is trying the drinks and food, so we’ve got a few ideas about how to make the most of it all!